van49785/CindyJewelry/README.md

-CINDY JEWELRY
+CINDY JEWELRY:
 This repository contains a jewelry e-commerce website deployed with modern DevOps practices.
 The project demonstrates implementing CI/CD pipelines and containerization.

-Project 1: CI/CD Pipeline with GitHub Actions
+Project 1: CI/CD Pipeline with GitHub Actions:
 This project demonstrates the implementation of a CI/CD pipeline using GitHub Actions to automatically deploy a static website to GitHub Pages whenever changes are pushed to the main branch.

 Technologies Used: